oasisprotocol/old-docs/src/operators/the-quest-rules.md

 Before diving into your strategy for all items listed below, we also encourage you to read through the [proposed incentive structure][incentives-proposal] for the Oasis Network.

+If you are in the genesis block and we do not see any activity in the first 24 hours we may restart the genesis block and remove you.

 ### Challenges Spanning the Entire Competition